 Data security incidents (breaches of the seventh data protection principle and personal data breaches reported under the Privacy and Electronic Communications Regulations) are a major concern for those affected and a key area of action for the ICO.
-We have published this information to help organisations understand what we’re seeing and take appropriate action.
+We have published this information to help organisations understand what we’re seeing, and take appropriate action.

-In Q4 2015/16 (January to March 2016) we:
+In Q1 2016/17 (April to June 2016) we:

 - Issued two undertakings to